pakelcomedy/logikabsensi/README.md

   - Users can perform time-in and time-out actions only once per day.

 ## License
-LogikAbsensi is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+LogikAbsensi is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).